Underwood International College

 Required Documents

-1. Those who have completed their freshman year or sophomore year at a college or university in Korea must also submit freshman year or sophomore year “certificate of completion(수료증명서)”
+1. Those who have studied in a college or university in Korea must submit “certificate of completion(수료증명서)”

 1. Legal documentation verifying the renunciation of the applicant and both his/her parents’ Korean citizenship such as a Certificate of Family Relationship that shows renunciation of Korean citizenship by the Korean government, verification of the renunciation of citizenship issued by the Korean Counsel, or verification of the renunciation issued by the Ministry of Justice and notarized copy of Alien Registration Card issued after the year 2011.